Dan77111/Dan77111/README.md

 - Hi, I’m @Dan77111
-- I'm currently a CS student and should be graduating in July
+- I studied for and obtained a CS degree
 - I’m interested in Web Development, especially Javascript-framework-based stacks
 - I’m currently learning React, Redux, NodeJS, Express and a touch of modern CSS
 - To reach me: daniele.dalla.rosa77@gmail.com